amanshu-cloud/Vacation/README.md

-# Workday Comp Intelligence Live
+# Workday Functional Intelligence Workflow

 This is a Vite React app with integrated Google Gemini AI workflows for project analysis and management.